aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 ### System design

-Aptos Roll introduces several changes to the current Aptos blockchain system, including running a weighted distributed key generation for every epoch change, modifying the existing reconfiguration process, and generating a randomness seed for every block.
+On-chain randomness introduces several changes to the current Aptos blockchain system, including running a wDKG for every epoch change, modifying the existing reconfiguration process, and generating a randomness seed for every block.

-Before diving into details, here is a brief background on the Aptos blockchain necessary for describing Aptos Roll.
+Before diving into details, here is a brief background on the Aptos blockchain.

 #### Background on Aptos Blockchain